The IELTS reading test has 3 sections.

 Scanning is another technique that is useful to locate key information such as numbers , names, dates and other key information but this also depends on the type of question.

-Read in Detail: In most question types you will need to concentrate and read the whole paragraph in detail to get the answer.
-Vocabulary knowledge is a key skill in this situation, also the ability to understand how sentences are paraphrased.
+Read in Detail: In many question types you will need to concentrate and read the area in the paragraph where you think the answer could be in detail to get the answer.
+This is something IELTS students do not do and it could end up in frustration.
+However, you should not read the whole text from beginning to end.
+Vocabulary knowledge is a key skill in this situation, Developing the ability to understand how sentences are paraphrased is a key skill.
 See the examples below.

 Remember that you do not need to read everything or understand the whole text , you are just looking for the answer to the particular question so it is not necessary to read the whole text in detail, you need to hunt down the information that you need to answer the question.
 Understanding synonyms, collocations and the way sentences are paraphrased are crucial skills needed here, it is not about just matching words that are similar.
 You need to understand the meaning.